corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/fundamentals/ledger/states/_index.md

 ## State Sequences

 States are immutable: you can not change them.
 Corda uses state sequences to track the evolution of facts.
 When a fact changes, one of the state’s participants creates a new state and marks the outdated state as consumed.
-To make a clear distinction, the latest, relevant state is called uncomsumed.
+To make a clear distinction, the latest, relevant state is called unconsumed.

 For example, if Alice pays Bob £5, the state sequence would be: